per-gron/shuriken/src/rs/README.md

 # `rs`

-*rs* is a minimalist unofficial Reactive Streams library that offers types for reactive streams along functions that operate on them.
+*rs* is a minimalist unofficial [Reactive Streams](http://www.reactive-streams.org/) library that offers types for reactive streams along with functions that operate on them.

 * It is written in C++14.
 * Like all Reactive Streams based libraries, it offers mandatory non-blocking back-pressure support (at the time of writing, [RxCpp](https://github.com/Reactive-Extensions/RxCpp) does not do this).